waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 # Part B: Make your own Financial Risk Management application

 A quick financial application has been developed in order to help you to start coding.
-This web application (HTML/CSS/javascript) uses banking APIs introduced before.
+This web application (HTML/CSS/javascript) uses the Financial Risk Management API introduced before.

 ## 1. Download and review the Financial application code